alexarmbr/alexarmbr.github.io/docs/_posts/2024-06-13-Understanding-NVIDIA-Tensor-Core-Performance.markdown

 I was inspired to work on this after reading [this](https://siboehm.com/articles/22/CUDA-MMM) excellent article in which the author takes on the same endeavor, but for single precision math.
 I naively thought something along the lines of "I'll just write something similiar to kernel 10 from Simon's article, swap in some inlined PTX to call tensor cores inside the inner loop, and call it a day!"
 This turned out to be incorrect, the kernels discussed in this article start from a similiar place to where Simon's article ends.
 I am trying to make this article as self contained as possible, which necessarily means it is a bit long and meandearing but if you are really interested in this I would highly recommend reading that one first.

+# Background
-# How to write a fast matrix multiplication, chapter 0
+## How to write a fast matrix multiplication, chapter 0
 If you are interested in hardware accelerated linear algebra, one of the coolest and most innovative projects happening right now is called NVIDIA [CUTLASS](https://github.com/NVIDIA/cutlass).
 In their words:
 >CUTLASS is a collection of CUDA C++ template abstractions for implementing high-performance matrix-matrix multiplication (GEMM) and related computations at all levels and scales within CUDA.